Here you will find an array of resources and tips from other Canadians specific to your move from the U.S.

 Your drivers license comes from testing office, Ontario has understanding with most of the states, if you do not have any validation for 2 years or more on your record.
 You're not required to take either written or drivers test.
 Cost $72 for 5 years.

 Have documentation from your insurance company stating how long you have been with the if there had been any violation

 I have been shocked by what the car insurance and Cable service here, but that's another story.
-Ontario requires $1 million dollar coverage LP.
+Ontario requires $1 million dollar coverage.

-Once every thing was repaired I had to go back in my Safety check shop and have the repaired check again, once passed I had to take the certification to Service of Ontario were I paid for my plates another $86
+Once every thing was repaired I had to go back in my Safety check shop and have the repair check again, once passed I had to take the certification to Service of Ontario where I paid for my plates another $86

 Take all certification, provide of plates purchase, owner ship papers from Service of Ontario back to your insurance agent so they can document your car is licensed and plated.